 - 2020 Redistricting - Public Law (P.L.)
 94-171 requires the Census Bureau to provide only counts of the total population for a variety of geographic areas to be used for the redistricting process.
 In addition, other data items such as race, ethnicity, voting age and housing unit tallies are included in this data set.

-- 2020 American Community Survey (ACS) - while not officially part of the 2010 Census this data set replaces the "Long Form" or SF3 released in prior census years.
-It includes variables such as income, housing value, employment, ancestry, educational attainment etc. that are not available in either the Redistricting or Summary File 1 data sets.
+- American Community Survey (ACS) - while not officially part of the 2020 Census this data set replaces the "Long Form" or SF3 released in prior census years.
+It includes variables such as income, housing value, employment, ancestry, educational attainment, language spoken, etc. that are not available in either the Redistricting or DHC data sets.
+The other great advantage of the ACS is that it is released annually as opposed to the other two which are released every 10 years.
+This means that these most important variables are constantly being refreshed.